 Everest Base Camp Trek is an incredible experience introducing you to an amazing view of the highest mountain in the world, where being able to stand on the top of the world has for centuries been one of the most daring challenges.
 Since Sir Edmund Hillary and Tenzing Norgay Sherpa conquered the summit of Mount Everest in May 29, 1953, many have visited `The Land of the Sherpas to wonder at this achievement, making it one of the most popular trekking destinations in the world.
 It is located amidst some of the most spectacular scenery and landscape.

-The Everest Base Camp Trek passes through a collection of small villages, allowing you to get a feel for the region and its people.
+The Everest Base Camp Trek passes through a collection of small villages, allowing you to get a feel for the region, its people and their lifestyle.
 The photographic opportunities are limitless thus enabling you to capture and relive your experience upon your return home.
 The highlights of this trek are Everest Base Camp – the foot of the highest mountain on earth, Khumbu Glacier, Khumbu Icefall, Kalapattar, Everest, Lhotse, Nuptse and other surrounding Himalayan peaks, interesting monasteries and Buddhist monuments, beautiful Sherpa villages, Sherpa culture and life-style, Buddhist festivals, Tibetan Buddhism, alpine scrub, junipers, pine forests and rhododendron flowers, Himalayan flora & fauna and many more.
 For many reasons, Everest Base Camp trek is undoubtedly one of the most scenic and challenging treks of Nepal.

 Day 01:Arrival in Tribhuvan International Airport, Kathmandu/ Pick up from the airport and transfer to the Hotel

-Day 05:Acclimatization Day in Namche Bazar/ Day Hike
+Day 04:Acclimatization Day in Namche Bazar/ Day Hike

 Day 15:Drop to the airport for farewell and departure or extend the trip with other activities